zama-ai/tfhe-rs/tfhe/docs/getting_started/operations.md

-# Homomorphic Types and Operations
+# Types & Operations

+This document explains the encryption types and operations supported by **TFHE-rs.**

 ## Types

-`TFHE-rs` includes two main types to represent encrypted data:
+**TFHE-rs** supports two main types of encrypted data:

-- `FheUint`: this is the homomorphic equivalent of Rust unsigned integers `u8, u16, ...`
+* `FheUint`: homomorphic equivalent of Rust unsigned integers `u8, u16, ...`
-- `FheInt`: this is the homomorphic equivalent of Rust (signed) integers `i8, i16, ...`
+* `FheInt`: homomorphic equivalent of Rust signed integers `i8, i16, ...`

-In the same manner as many programming languages, the number of bits used to represent the data must be chosen when declaring a variable.
-For instance:
+### Integer

+**TFHE-rs** uses integers to encrypt all messages which are larger than 4 bits.

+Similar to Rust integers, you need to specify the bit size of data when declaring a variable:

 ```Rust
     // let clear_a: u64 = 7;